ServiceNowDevProgram/code-snippets/Server-Side Components/Background Scripts/Duplicate Finder/readme.md

 ✔️ Code is focused, relevant, and self-contained
 ✔️ Does not include XML exports or sensitive data
 ✔️ Uses ServiceNow-native APIs (GlideAggregate)

-👨‍💻 Author

-Contributor: @Shweyy123
-Pull Request: #1846
-Script Name: duplicate_finder.js
-Compatibility: Applicable to any ServiceNow version supporting GlideAggregate

-📘 License

-This script is open-source and provided for educational and development use.
-Always test in sub-production environments before applying to production data.

 🧩 Optional Enhancements